phillip-le/phillip-le.github.io/src/content/docs/articles/validating-number-input-in-javascript.md

 This article explores how to validate floating point number input in JavaScript, the various pitfalls you may encounter, and how to avoid them.

 For the purposes of this article, a valid floating point number is a number that looks like `123.456` or `-123.456`.
+More specifically, I did _not_ want to accept anything that JavaScript accepts as a `number` but a more narrow subset that would be accepted by many different systems / technologies.

 How hard could it be?